asartori86/advanced_programming-2018-19/lectures/c++/06_copy_move_semantics/readme.md

 [link to file](./04_buggy_vector.cc)

-This program illustrates the behavior of the class Vector, that handles some allocated memory, when a proper copy constructor is not defined, and the one provided by the compiler is used.
+This program illustrates the behavior of the class Vector, that handles some **allocated** memory, when a proper copy constructor is not defined, and the one provided by the compiler is used (**shallow copy**).
 The constructor for this class is defined `explicit`.

 PPP: chap 18.4.1 explicit constructor